achampagne1/AcrylicBackgroundLib/README.md

 ✔️ Automatically sets WindowStyle=None so you are free to design your own chrome

-✔️ Extremely simple to use — zero C# code required
+✔️ Extremely simple to use, zero C# code required

 ✔️ Works on .NET 6/7/8 WPF